Music Together® believes that:

 - Music learning for children happens best in a playful, musically rich environment.
 A performance orientation comes later.Click above to learn more about the Music Together philosophy!

 What's new?
-Winter Registration now open.
+Winter session starts 1/23/19 - Registration is open until end of February.
 See facebook page for more details.

 Parent Child classes will feature the collection "Drum."

 Canta y Baila Conmigo continues with a brand new collection: Arroz con Leche.

 Canta y Baila Conmigo es un programa único que combina la educación musical infantil con inmersión de lenguaje.
 Para niños de 0 a 6 años.
 En la próxima página, busca el horario de las clases.

 Canta y Baila Conmigo is an innovative Spanish immersion music class (kids 0-6) equally emphasizing Music AND Language/culture learning.
 See next page for class locations and schedules.